draios/onprem-install-docs/6.X/6.6.0/04-advanced_configuration.md

 ### Updating the feeds database in airgapped environments [Legacy Scanning]

-Use this procedure to automatically update the feeds database:
+This is a procedure that can be used to automatically update the feeds database:

-1. Download the image file, `quay.io/sysdig/vuln-feed-database-12:latest`, from the Sysdig registry to the jumpbox server, and save it locally.
+1. download the image file quay.io/sysdig/vuln-feed-database-12:latest from Sysdig registry to the jumpbox server and save it locally
-2. Move the file from the jumpbox server to the customer airgapped environment (optional)
+2. move the file from the jumpbox server to the customer airgapped environment (optional)
-3. load the image file and push it to the customer's airgapped image registry.
+3. load the image file and push it to the customer's airgapped image registry
-4. Restart the `sysdigcloud-feeds-db` pod.
+4. restart the pod sysdigcloud-feeds-db
-5. Restart the `feeds-api` pod.
+5. restart the pod feeds-api

 Finally, steps 1 to 5 will be performed periodically once a day.